Cerebellum-Network/docs.cere.network/ddc/specifications/ddc-url.md

 A URI represents an object or a set of objects in the DDC network.

-### File protocol
+### File Protocol

 A `ddc:file` URI represents a file.
-The basic query points to a file path inside of a named bucket:
+The most usual form points to a file path inside of a named
+bucket:

     ddc:file/BUCKET_NAME/FILE_PATH

-or by bucket ID:

-    ddc:file/BUCKET_ID/FILE_PATH
+But in general, a file URI corresponds to a query of a data piece in DDC Object Storage, using the `ddc:piece` protocol (described below):

+    ddc:file/BUCKET/PIECE

-FILE_PATH resolves to a query of pieces by tag in DDC Object Storage.
-The piece will be interpreted as a file descriptor, possibly fetching the file content from other pieces.
+The piece is to be interpreted as a file descriptor, possibly fetching additional file content from linked pieces.

-BUCKET_NAME or BUCKET_ID resolves to a query in the DDC bucket system to identify the current set of storage nodes where the file pieces should be found.

-### Piece protocol
+### Piece Protocol

-A `ddc:piece` URI represents a piece or a list of pieces in DDC Object Storage.
+A `ddc:piece` URI represents a data piece or a set of pieces in DDC Object Storage.
+Piece URIs take the following form:

-Search a piece by tag and bucket name:

-    ddc:piece/BUCKET_NAME/?tag=KEY:VALUE

-Or by bucket ID:

-    ddc:piece/BUCKET_ID/?tag=KEY:VALUE

-Represent a piece by Content ID and bucket ID:

-    ddc:piece/BUCKET_ID/CID
+    ddc:piece/BUCKET/PIECE

-Represent a piece by Content ID, without a hint for a containing bucket:
+The notable form below represents an immutable piece addressed by its Content ID (CID), without a hint for a containing bucket:

-    ddc:piece/*/CID

-Select a piece with additional options:

-    ddc:piece/BUCKET_NAME/?tag=KEY:VALUE&version:latest
+    ddc:piece/*/=CID

+### Identifying Buckets

+BUCKET_ID or BUCKET_NAME resolves to a query in the DDC bucket system to identify the current set of storage nodes where the files or pieces should be found.

+* BUCKET_ID is a numerical, unique, and immutable identifier to a bucket.

+* BUCKET_NAME is a mutable alias to a bucket.
+A bucket name must be claimed and controlled by user accounts on the Cere blockchain.

+* A star (`*`) indicates that the bucket is unknown, or irrelevant, or that a query spans all buckets.

+### Identifying Files and Pieces

+The PIECE part of a URI identifies a piece of content within a bucket.

+* Immutable content is addressed by an equal sign (`=`) followed by a Content Identifier (CID):

+        =CID

+* Mutable content can be addressed by a slash-based path.
+Such path is a shorthand for a search on the tag `path`.

+        NAME or SLASH/SEPARATED/PATH

+* Mutable content can be addressed by a search on the tags of pieces:

+        ?tag=KEY:VALUE
+        ?tag=KEY:VALUE&tag=KEY:VALUE

+A query to mutable content represents the set of pieces that match the query.
+In contexts where a single piece is requested, the most recent piece should be returned.
+(TODO: specify the ordering)

 ## URL - The gateway from the web to DDC